>> Rules and Regulations

 Participants are also placed into one the three age categories:

 In 2015 the ORSF Judges awarded approximately 70 awards across the categories and divisions.
-The same quantity of awards will continue in 2016, with multiple first, second, and third place awards provided in each grade category.
+We award multiple first, second, and third place awards in each grade category.
 All participants will be judged by several category awards judges.
 First, second and third place awards will be provided with a trophy and a certificate.

 CHALLENGE CATEGORIES AND AWARDS